 Applicants are required to provide proof of income.

-The Aqua Customer Assistance Program (CAP) is a discount program designed to provide monthly financial assistance for residential water and/or wastewater customers.
+The Aqua PA Customer Assistance Program (CAP) is a discount program designed to provide monthly financial assistance for residential water and/or wastewater customers.
 Program guidelines and eligibility requirements are subject to change.

 Eligibility Requirements